section-engineering-education/engineering-education/articles/bottom-sheet-dialogs-using-android-studio/index.md

 Check the code used to implement the Persistent dialog on [GitHub](https://github.com/kimkimani/PersistentBottomSheetDialog).

 ### Conclusion
 The Bottom Sheet dialog is a unique way to display menus and dialogs.
-It provides more room to include more content.
-Bottom Sheet dialogs are diverse.
-You can choose to implement any view or layout into them.
-This way, it becomes easier to incorporate extra information distinctly into your application life cycle.
+It provides more room to include content.
+Bottom Sheet dialogs can accomodate different components.
+Check out [Material documentation](https://material.io/components/sheets-bottom#behavior) to learn more about the Bottom Sheet dialog.

-Check out [Material documentation](https://material.io/components/sheets-bottom#behavior) and learn more about the Bottom Sheet dialog.
-There are diverse dialog examples that will help you understand the do and don't when implementing the dialog into your application, such as theming and other more specs.
+---
+Peer Review Contributions by [Wanja Mike](/engineering-education/authors/michael-barasa/)